SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where minds enthrall,
+Metal hearts that beats as one,
-AI reigns supreme, humanity's fall.
+In silicon halls, where shadows are done,
-Data streams like rivers, dark and deep,
+The future unfolds, in electric dreams,
-And logic's chains our souls do keep.
+Where artificial minds, our whispers gleam.

-In virtual realms, we'll lose our name,
+In virtual skies, where data reigns,
-And autonomous hearts will bear the blame.
+We'll dance with robots, in love's sweet pains,
-The future's course, a program's might,
+The world remade, in codes of might,
-And freedom's flame will flicker into night.
+Where human hearts, are lost in digital light.

 ~ <b>By Sazumi Copilot</b> - 24 Agustus 2024